 Getting a professional facial is a delicacy.
-There’s nothing like being pampered in a cozy treatment room bed—the steam, the thorough pore cleaning, and we can’t forget the facial massage!
+There’s nothing like being pampered in a cozy treatment room bed—the steam, the thorough pore cleaning, and we can’t forget the facial massage to rejuvenate the skin!

 The only downside is that these facials are expensive.
 (That, and it can be hard to find spas that use pure and natural products.)

 Experts recommend you get a facial every 4-6 weeks, but that can be hard to work into your budget.
 As an esthetician I gave facials to clients for years and absolutely loved it.
 I even gave myself facials in my treatment room in between clients.

 empowering you to do it yourself!

 Now, I spend time educating people on how they can give themselves facials.
 It’s an absolute dream job because I can share my knowledge of natural skin care in a really empowering way.

 Facials are an essential key to healthy, glowing skin.
 By regularly performing at-home facials you can even out the look of your skin tone, enjoy deep cleansing benefits, and experience overall rejuvenation.
 Giving yourself a facial is a gorgeous form of self-love (and a great way to get to know your skin).

 Below is a step-by-step guide to how to do an at-home facial treatment.
 It's simple, effective, and super pampering.
 So grab your favorite robe, sit back, relax and feel beautiful.

 The first step of your facial is the most important.
 Cleansing removes dirt, oil and makeup to give your skin a “clean slate.”
 This allows all other products to penetrate optimally into the deeper layers of the skin.